All Episodes

 John McCain never misses an opportunity to be against Donald Trump.

-Let me do this to Donald Trump, uh, even though he had promised to repeal and replace for and all these forces and the deep state.
+Even though he had promised to repeal and replace for and all these forces and the deep state.

 And I've been right all along.

-The biggest abuse of power, corruption, scandal in American history.
+The biggest abuse of power corruption scandal in American history.

-One Sean, if you want to be a part of this extravaganza and be a part of this program.
+Hi, 25 now till the top of the hour, 800-941 Sean, if you want to be a part of this extravaganza and be a part of this program.

 And years ago, he and I had had a couple of run-ins together.

-And uh I've I've been watching.
+And I've been watching.

 He goes on Twitter and he fights people like Lawrence Tribe.

-Now you've got to understand these are people that have all argued before the U.S. Supreme Court numerous times, and he just tears him up.
+Now, you've got to understand, these are people that have all argued before the U.S. Supreme Court numerous times, and he just tears him up.

-I mean, it's it's actually uh uh it's almost art in the making it so good what he's been doing on Twitter.
+I mean, it's actually almost art in the making.

-Uh he's actually on Hannity tonight, as a matter of fact, he's a longtime Democrat.
+As a matter of fact, he's a longtime Democrat.

-And he served as part of Bill Clinton's impeachment defense team, and he is now calling on the special counsel, Robert Mueller to suspend this Russia gate witch hunt.
+And he is now calling on the special counsel Robert Mueller to suspend this Russia gate witch hunt.

-And in an op-ed that he put out in the hill today, Dershowitz is saying that Mueller's probe has left the American people confused and divided and has caused them to lose faith in the FBI and the Justice Department.
+And in an op-ed that he put out in the Hill today, Dershowitz is saying that Mueller's probe has left the American people confused and divided and has caused them to lose faith in the FBI and the Justice Department.

 That's all true.

-That is a hundred percent true.
+That is 100% true.

 And that's sad.

-Nobody's had anything thrown at him the way Donald Trump has been thrown at it's been thrown at him.
+Nobody's had anything thrown at him the way Donald Trump has been thrown at it.

 I don't think most politicians could stand up to this, to be perfectly blunt with you.